D-Hankin/iotDehumidifierArduino/README.md

 1. Clone the repository to your local machine.
 2. Set up the Arduino environment with the necessary libraries.
+3. Create a 'settings.h' file where you will need to store your machine ip address along with your wifi login credentials.
-3. Modify the `application.properties` file on the server to include your email and MongoDB configuration.
+4. Modify the `application.properties` file on the server to include your email and MongoDB configuration.

 Future Enhancements (Version 2)
 -------------------------------